-Walk through the week of the Passover which was Jesus’ last week before dying on the cross.
-In a chronological or time-sequence order of events, here is how the events went and the story of Easter forever changed history.
+Here is an overview of the week when Jesus last walked the earth just prior to His resurrection.
+In a chronological or time-sequence order of events, here is how the story of Easter forever changed history.

 Day One of the Last Week – Palm Sunday